 Deployment of music equipment is based upon the results of gap analyses and priority lists of needed equipment for each school.
-The District reports that an additional 899 pieces of music equipment were delivered during Q3 2019-20.
 Overall, 60,161 pieces of musical equipment have been ordered.
-Of that total, 59,009 (98 percent) have been delivered (see Table 2).
+Of that total, 59,020 (98 percent) have been delivered (see Table 1).
 The deployment of music equipment has been completed at 194 of the 195 schools (99.5 percent) with music programs.